Vitamin D and Tinnitus: A Powerful Combination

 “Vitamin D Cured My Tinnitus”

-I don't expect you to be saying this, because there is no quick fix for tinnitus.
+While vitamin d can cure tinnitus in rare cases of extreme deficiency, I don't expect you to be saying this.
+There is no quick fix for tinnitus.
 However, for the reasons outlined above, supplementing with vitamin D can be a powerful component of tinnitus treatment.

 Supplements for tinnitus have gotten a bad name because of all of the aggressive marketing that promises to cure tinnitus.
 However, I frequently used natural supplements as a core component of my tinnitus treatment protocols because of their role in healthy brain functioning and low side effect profiles.